aomlomics/mitohelper/README.md

 # getMito
-## Python Jupyter notebook to extract GenBank accession numbers of 12S rRNA gene sequences or mitochondrial sequences from a user-defined subspecies/species/genus list
+#### Python Jupyter notebook to extract GenBank accession numbers of 12S rRNA gene sequences or mitochondrial sequences from a user-defined subspecies/species/genus list

 From a user-provided list of genera/species/subspecies, this script extracts the corresponding GenBank accession numbers of their 12S rRNA sequences (reference file: <b>12S.ref.tsv</b>) or mitochondrial sequences (reference file: </b>mitofish.ref.tsv</b>), if available.
 These accession numbers are prepared from downloaded MitoFish (Apr 2 2020 update) and NCBI data (Apr 12 2020 version).
 For data preparation pipeline, refer to </b>getMito.ipynb</b> or the <b>Preparing MitoFish data</b>, <b>Preparing NCBI data</b> and <b>Linking MitoFish data with NCBI data</b> sections below.

 ## Usage
 There are two versions of this script:
 - getMito.ipynb (python) - Run in Jupyter notebook interactively.
-Scroll down to the last cell in the notebook, click "Run", and type in three inputs sequentially in the white box below the cell: #1 input file (with extension; e.g. input.txt), #2 output prefix (e.g. OUT) and #2 reference database (12S.ref.tsv or mitofish.ref.tsv)
+Scroll down to the last cell in the notebook, click "Run", and type in three inputs sequentially in the white box below the cell:
+ <br>1.
+Input file (with extension; e.g. input.txt)
+ <br>2.
+Output prefix (e.g. OUT)
+ <br>3.
+Reference database (12S.ref.tsv or mitofish.ref.tsv)
 - getMito.sh (shell; no longer updated since v0.1) - Usage: getMito.sh <inputfile> <output_prefix> <12S.list or mitofish.hit.list>.
 This does the same as the python script, but does not deduplicate query nor automatically detect taxonomic level of each query.